daniel14-pinto14/CustomValidator-SpringBoot/README.md

 successful insert.

-b) try the same with different option and the exception handler will pass custpmised message.
+b) try the same with different option and the exception handler will pass customised message.